 Sourced from 100% Aberdeen Angus cattle, our Extra Special steaks are dry-aged and matured for 30 days to make them even more succulent and flavoursome.
-The distinctive marbling gives the meat a delicious rich flavour and that melt-in-the-mouth taste when cooked.
+The distinctive marbling gives the meat a deliciously rich flavour and that melt-in-the-mouth taste when cooked.

 TAKE YOUR CUT

 For many people, one of the biggest worries when cooking steak is getting the timing right.
-But it doesn’t have to be complicated – it’s as easy as 1 2 3.
+But it doesn’t have to be complicated – it’s as easy as 1, 2, 3.

 1. Decide how you want your steak to be cooked

-If you’re grilling your steak, each side takes 4 minutes for rare, 5 minutes for medium-rare and 7 minutes for well done.
+If you’re pan-frying your steak, each side takes 1 minute for blue, 2 minutes for rare, 3 minutes for medium-rare, 4 minutes for medium and 5 minutes for well done.

-2. Check if your steak is done
+2. Check whether your steak is done

-Loaded with sweet shallot, aniseedy tarragon and plenty of butter, béarnaise sauce is an absolute classic – and it doesn't have to be complicated either.
+Loaded with sweet shallot, aniseedy tarragon and plenty of butter, béarnaise sauce is an absolute classic – and it doesn't have to be complicated, either.
 If your sauce starts to split as it's thickening, just add a splash of hot water, keep whisking and it will return to its former glossy self.